Ajab Gayer Ajab Katha: Plot

-Birchandra, the king without kingdom lives alone in his palace at Nabiganj village.
+Birchandra, the king without a kingdom lives alone in his palace at Nabiganj village.
 He is least bothered about his kinghood and hidden royal treasure.
 Few villagers take undue advantage of his indifference.
-One unknown bodybuilder Kinkar come in the village who lost his memory.
-Birchandra give him shelter.
-Local teacher Dukkhoharan and old priest of the village realises that some of criminals may attack Birchandra for king's treasure that is hidden below his palace.
+One unknown bodybuilder Kinkar comes to the village and loses his memory.
+Birchandra gives him shelter.
+Local teacher Dukkhoharan and an old priest of the village realises that some criminals may attack Birchandra for the king's treasure that is hidden below his palace.